-Here’s an easy Instant Pot pressure cooker beef and broccoli recipe you’ll love!
-Made in a Crockpot Express or Ninja Foodi it has a thick flavorful sauce and tender beef cooked together in one pot.
+This is an easy Instant Pot pressure cooker beef and broccoli recipe with a thick Asian sauce and tender strips of steak cooked together in one pot.
+Served over Instant Pot white rice it’s always a family favorite.

 Tender beef smothered in sauce and vegetables cooked to perfection.
 This pressure cooker beef and broccoli recipe one of my kids favorite meals.
-It’s one of many healthy Instant Pot recipes here on The Typical Mom.
-Let us know what you think when you make it! (originally published 3/18, affiliate links present)
+It’s one of many healthy Instant Pot recipes here, let us know what you think when you make it!

 If you love easy and copycat dishes you love eating when you go out to dinner, you and your kids will appreciate this flavorful meal.
-You can make it in your Ninja Foodi.
-With just a few ingredients you too can make this in less than 15 minutes!
+You can make it in your Ninja Foodi. too in less than 15 minutes using the lid that is not attached to make it fork tender.

 Using frozen broccoli is a winner because it’s available year round and doesn’t get mushy.
 No need to cook the vegetables first.
 You could add slices of onions and/or bell peppers too if you wanted to make this more of a stir fry of sorts.